More

 What is the most common of four learning styles?

-Of the four learning styles, that is, Visual, Aural, Read/Write and Kinesthetic, visual learners are the most common type of learner, making up for 65% of the children.
-Such children relate best to written information, notes, diagrams and pictures.
+Of the four learning styles, that is, visual, aural, read/write, and kinesthetic, visual learners are the most common type of learner, making up 65% of the children.
+Such children relate best to written information, notes, diagrams, and pictures.

 What is a personal learning style?

-An individual’s learning style refers to the preferential way in which the student absorbs, processes, comprehends and retains information.
-Individual learning styles depend on cognitive, emotional and environmental factors, as well as one’s prior experience.
+An individual’s learning style refers to the preferential way in which the student absorbs, processes, comprehends, and retains information.
+Individual learning styles depend on cognitive, emotional, and environmental factors and prior experience.

 What is the difference between VARK questionnaire and Kolb questionnaire?